 There is usually a sense of dismay when you realize something isn’t quite right with your furnace.
 You’re resting at home and you hear your furnace is endlessly kicking in and shutting off.
-However, before you panic, there are a few things you can check when you realize your furnace seems to be shutting off more than usual than it should be.
+However, before you panic, there are some things you can check when you realize your furnace seems to be shutting off more than usual than it should be.

-Our experts are happy to help you evaluate the situation and pinpoint the root of the cause, so you can enjoy the rest of the season with the optimum indoor comfort.
+Our experts are happy to help you evaluate the situation and pinpoint the root of the cause, so you can enjoy the rest of the season with the best indoor comfort.
 If you have questions, you can call our experts at 217-689-2469 or use our online scheduler to conveniently request an appointment.